wazuh/wazuh-documentation/source/user-manual/capabilities/antiflooding.rst

 .. warning::
-  Note that alert description warns the user to check the agent considering that it is probable that it will not recover the normal status by itself.
+  Note the alert description warns the user to check the agent since it is probable that it will not recover to a normal status by itself.
   Remember that **a flooded agent is surely dropping events**.

 Returning to normal status
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The right area of the graphic shows how the buffer usage returns to a normal status after a limit situation.
-It can happen because of a few reasons like the modules stop generating events, or the module which is flooding the whole agent is shut down manually.
+The right area of the graphic shows how the buffer returns to a normal status after it hits 100% full.
+This could happen because a module ceases generating excessive events, either because something has completed or because the offending module was shut down manually.

-In order to let manager know when an agent is working properly again, it has been set another alert which it is triggered when the buffer usage decreases under
-``normal level`` (70 % by default) coming from any higher level.
-The alert triggered is like the following example:
+In order to let the manager know when an agent is working properly again, another alert is triggered when a maxed-out buffer's usage decreases back down to less than the ``normal level`` (70% by default).
+The alert looks like this:

 .. code-block:: console